Nitin-Rajasekar/FPL-Database/README.md

 # FPL_

-FPL( Fantasy Premier League) is a global game where participants assemble a virtual team of footballers and rack up points based on their real-time performances in actual games.
+FPL ( Fantasy Premier League) is a globally popular game where participants assemble a virtual team of footballers and rack up points based on their real-time performances in actual games.

 The list of broad primary options (which may include several sub-functionalities) given to the user at first are-
 ## Schedule an upcoming gameweek